rdiff-backup/rdiff-backup/README.md

 ## Testing

-You can run the tests with `make check`.
+You can run the tests with `make test`.

-Tests are automatically run at https://travis-ci.org/librsync/librsync.